grokify/ringcentral-demos-fax-cover-page/README.md

 This is done by creating a cover page in your app and then using that as the first attachment in a fax, while also disabling RingCentral provided cover pages.

-Using the Handlebars template engine, these demos do the following:
+These demos have the following steps, using the Handlebars template engine:

 1. Render the [Handlebars cover page template](ruby/view_coverpage.handlebars)
 2. Add it to the Fax API call as an attachment, while disabling the standard cover page